AliTheFlop/ASResults/content/blog/billlion_dollar_agency.md

 You know the type.
 Those people that spent more time in zoom meetings than actually running ad campaigns.

-One of my professors learnt all the textbook strategies (that all these agencies use too).
-When he tried to use them, it was a disaster.
-His only resort was to run ads.
-Can you guess what happened next?
+One of my professors was a textbook guy.
+Knew every 'proven' strategy in the book - the ones that all these agencies are using.
+When he tried to use them though, it was a disaster.

+No clients, no results, just a bunch of theory and empty promises.
+His last resort was to run ads, and the ad salesman - who got paid every time the ad ran - looked him dead in the eye and said,

-> The ad salesman told me: "yeah, you should run it very often.
-Veeeeeerrrrrrryyyyy often"
+> "Yeah, you should run it very often.
+Veeeeeerrrrrrryyyyy often."

-Of course that's what he says.
-The guy got paid every time the ad ran.
+Of course he did.
+That's how the game works.
+The more they can make **you** spend, the more **they** get paid.

 What they teach in business school is great if you've got $600 Million to spend (Like Coca-Cola)